op-de-kop/op-de-kop/src/en-US/h2h.md

 layout: "layouts/h2h.html"
 ---

-**Course Dates:**
+## Course Information
-- The first class is scheduled for October 30th, and the course will conclude with the last class on November 20th.
+- The first lesson is scheduled for October 30th, and the last lesson is on November 20th.

-**Class Times:**
-- The course sessions are structured as follows:
-    - From 19:30 to 20:00, there will be a dedicated period for flyer and bases training.
-    - Following the training, from 20:00 to 21:30, the main Hand-to-Hand (H2H) class will take place with everyone.
+- Total of 4 lessons.
+- Only €65

+## Lesson Times

+Individual training: 19:30 to 20:00

+Partner training: 20:00 to 21:30

-**Flyers Training Dates:** Training for flyers will be held on October 30th and November 13th.
+**Flyers** start half an hour earlier on October 30th and November 13th for specific flyers training.

-**Bases Training Dates:** Bases training sessions are scheduled for November 6th and November 20th.
+**Bases** start half an hour earlier on November 6th and 20th for specific base training.

+As a base, you can also participate in the flyers training, and as a flyer, you can also participate in the base training.

 ## Prerequisites:

-To ensure a productive learning experience, participants are required to meet certain prerequisites in acrobatics:
+To participate, you need a basic level of acrobatics skill.
+To ensure a productive learning experience, participants must meet certain requirements in acrobatics:

+**Flyers:**
-- **Flyers:** To join as a flyer, it's essential that you can confidently execute a handstand and maintain it for a minimum of 15 seconds.
-This can be performed with the assistance of a wall or a spotter for support for balance.
+- Hold a handstand for at least 30 seconds.
+This can also be done with a wall or spotter.
+- Be able to enter a handstand independently.
+- Be able to practice handstands without a spotter.

+**Bases:**
-  - **Bases:** Aspiring bases should have the ability to hold a foot-to-hand position for at least 10 seconds.
+- Hold a foot-to-hand position for at least 30 seconds, whether in L-base or S-base.
+- Be able to support a partner above your head (e.g., high bird).

-## Enrollment
+## Registration

-We take great care in maintaining an equitable ratio of flyers to bases, striving for a balanced 50/50 representation.
-Here are the enrollment details:
+For the quality of the lesson, it's important to have a good balance between the number of bases and flyers.

+You can register as a flyer or base.
+We allow an equal number of flyers and bases in the course.

-- **Enroll with a Partner:** If you and a partner wish to enroll together, where one takes on the flyer role and the other the base role, both of you will be guaranteed entry.
+- **Registration with a Partner:** If you and a partner want to register together, with one taking on the role of flyer and the other as a base, you will both be guaranteed access.
-  - **Solo Enrollment:** For individuals who choose to enroll independently, we will ensure a balanced mix of bases and flyers based on the order of subscription.
-It is possible we are not able to find a suitable partner and thus have to deny your subscription.
+- **Individual Registration:** If you register individually, we will try to match bases and flyers as much as possible.
+It may happen that we don't have a spot for you.

-The course registration fee is €65.
-We understand that financial situations can vary, and as such, we offer a compassionate 25% discount to those who require it.
+The registration fee for the course is €65.
+We understand that financial situations can vary and, therefore, offer a generous 25% discount to those who need it.

 [**Link to Registration:** ](https://forms.gle/P2vcKQMr3PHmUZQCA)

 ## Trainer

-We are thrilled to introduce Nick Vos, an accomplished acrobat with a wealth of experience in basing and flying, as the instructor for this course.
-Nick brings a depth of knowledge and practical expertise to enrich your learning experience.
+We are delighted to introduce Nick Vos.
+Nick is an experienced acrobat with extensive experience as both a base and a flyer.
+Nick has in-depth knowledge and practical experience to bring out the best in all participants.

 ![Nick Vos](/static/images/Nick.png)